giellalt/lang-sms/merging_dir/00_readme.txt

      if sORv ends or starts with DASH and lemma not ==> filter and send to Jack for manual correction

+  2. systematic check of the inconsistent attr-marking: sometimes as "(#STRING)", sometimes as "STRING (attr.)"

 =======
 merging: later, when the overlapping has been done